Bond Yield Calculator

 The yield curve plots yields against maturity.
 Normal curve (upward-sloping): longer-maturity bonds yield more, compensating investors for locking up capital longer.
 Inverted curve (downward-sloping): short-term yields exceed long-term yields — typically a signal of expected recession.
 Flat curve: little differentiation across maturities, usually in transitional economic periods.

-The country yield curve has been unusual during 2023-2024 — inverted for parts of the period as markets expected rate cuts from the 5.25% the central bank peak.
+The UK yield curve has been unusual during 2023-2024 — inverted for parts of the period as markets expected rate cuts from the 5.25% the central bank peak.
 A persistently inverted curve is one of the most reliable recession indicators in economic history, though timing from inversion to recession varies widely (6-24 months typically).

 Credit rating and yield spread